ArcanaBatch/RNA_workabout/README.md

 ### Input #

-Data must be contained in a .CSV file, and must contain at least the columns shown in the example below the "Filler" column must be populated with the gene names or monickers.
+Data must be contained in a .CSV file, and must contain at least the columns shown in the example below the "Gene" column must be populated with the gene names or monickers. different clustering options may be produced according to necessity.

 | Gene |	Sample1 |	Control1 |	Sample2 | n |
 | :---: | :---: | :---: | :---: | :---: |